uhh-lt/kaldi-tuda-de/README.md

 # Open source speech recognition recipe and corpus for building German acoustic models with Kaldi
 This recipe and collection of scripts enables you to train large vocabulary German acoustic models for speaker-independent automatic speech recognition (ASR) with [Kaldi](http://kaldi.sourceforge.net/).
 Our primary target is distant speech recognition (DSR), but decoding should also work in other settings.
 The scripts currently use a speech corpus that has been recorded using a Microsoft Kinect and two other microphones in parallel at Technische Universität Darmstadt and has been released under a permissive license [(CC-BY 4.0)](http://creativecommons.org/licenses/by/4.0/).
 The corpus compromises ~31h of training data per microphone and ~5h separated into development and test partitions.
 The speech data has been recorded using the [KisRecord software](http://kisrecord.sourceforge.net/).

 The newest recipe (s5\_r2) trains and tests on all data from all mircophones by default.
 By editing run.sh you can also restrict it to a single microphone (e.g. only Kinect).
+The old s5 recipe used in [our paper](https://www.inf.uni-hamburg.de/en/inst/ab/lt/publications/2015-radeck-arnethetal-tsd2015-speechcorpus.pdf) is also still available, checkout the README.md in the s5 directory if you want to reproduce the results of the paper.

 The scripts will ask you where to place larger files and can download all necessary files (speech corpus, German texts, phoneme dictionaries) to train the acoustic and language models.
 You can also download these resources manually, see Section "Getting data files separately" down below.